In this article

 The exact steps will vary based on which lender you choose to work with, but the general timeline goes something like this:

-1. Apply for invoice discounting.
-This will require financial information such as your annual revenue and business credit score.
+1. Apply for invoice discounting: This will require financial information such as your annual revenue and business credit score.
 Many lenders require a minimum credit score of 500, but some will skip your credit score altogether and look at the creditworthiness of your customers.
-Almost all lenders will require an average of 5-figure revenue, so if your business hasn’t surpassed the $10,000 mark, this type of funding might not be available to you.
+Almost all lenders will require an average of 5-figure revenue, so if your business hasn’t surpassed the $10,000 mark, this type of funding might not be available.

 5. When your customer pays you, you pay the lender.
-You are responsible for chasing down the outstanding invoice to make sure it gets paid.
-Because this is a loan, you may incur late fees if you are not able to repay in a timely manner.
+You are responsible for chasing down the outstanding invoice to ensure payment.
+Because this is a loan, you may incur late fees if you are not able to repay it in a timely manner.

 Pros and cons of invoice discounting